 Search

 Type in the search bar at the top to filter expressions in real time.
 The search uses Houdini-style fuzzy matching against the expression name: each character group in your query is matched against the beginning of a word in the name.
-The order of groups does not matter — for example, "nd" matches "Noise Displace" because "n" matches Noise and "d" matches Displace.
+Order of groups does not matter — for example, "atim" matches "Attribute Import" because "at" matches Attribute and "im" matches Import.
 As a fallback, a simple case-insensitive substring match is also applied.
 Clear the search field to show all expressions again.

 Note: The search only matches against expression names.
-Description and expression code text are not searched.
+Description and expression text are not searched.

 Import & Export